Destroys Ceramic Coating? 9 Things That Damage Your Protection 2025

 • Chemical damage (wrong pH) destroys coating fastest

-• Physical damage (wrong pressure, abrasives) strips coating instantly
+• Physical damage (wrong pressure, abrasives polish) strips coating instantly

 • Environmental damage (UV, heat, minerals) works slowly but continuously